davidmolina/davidmolina.github.io/resume.md

 Favorite class: Mr. Sedgwick's HTML/ web design course.

 ## Skills
 I enjoy working on hard problems, building teams, advising startups, and automating data to do more faster.
-I wrote this in markdown using Atom, blog using Jekyll, deployed using Netlify, and use AWS to host images.
+I wrote this in markdown using Atom, blog using Jekyll, push code up using iTerm2, hosted at Netlify, and leverage AWS to host images/ files.
 Previously, I was learning Ruby on Rails, Ember, Gatsby, but work/ volunteering has consumed my schedule.
 Prior to falling in love with building from scratch I used WordPress, SharePoint, and DotNetNuke.

 ## Volunteer Experiences and Causes